 Disclaimer: Like the Saruman-possessed Théoden in The Two Towers I lean forward on my throne and snarl, "Harry Potter is mine!" and then – after having witnessed a bar fight in my throne room wherein the unarmed heir to the throne of Gondor, a pretty elf and a stocky dwarf beat the greater part of my personal guard to a pulp – I get exorcised by Gandalf the Uberwhite, defender of the copyright, in one of Peter Jackson's more ridiculous scenes for, I would dare to presume, anyone who read the books before the movies came out (and maybe some who didn't).
 By that I mean to say that I do not, in fact, own the rights to Harry Potter.
 Did anyone not get that from that?

-At any rate, the first chapter was actually written late last year and then I reread it a couple of weeks back and liked it enough to decide that it might just deserve to be followed by a finished story, so I indeed set out to write the rest of it (if you want to call 95% 'the rest').
+At any rate, the first chapter was actually written late last year and then I reread it a couple of weeks back and liked it enough to decide that it might just deserve to be followed by a finished story, so I indeed set out to write the rest of it (if you want to call 95% the rest).
 It was initially planned much in the vein of my previous multi-chapter story, Amor Veritatis, in regard to length and structure, but then I ended up pulling a little Martin (George R.R.) and the whole thing just kept growing and growing until it finally reached nearly four times the length of what up until now was my longest finished piece.
-Now it's all done, counting just about 78,000 words in total; split into nine chapters and an epilogue.
+Now it's all done, counting just about 78,000 words in total, split into nine chapters and an epilogue.
 Yeah, an epilogue.
-Not my favorite word where Harry Potter is concerned, but there you have it.
+Not exactly my favorite word when it comes to Harry Potter, but there you have it.

 Hope you enjoy.